How to install Ticket-Based IT Experience application to ServiceNow

 Before you begin:

-1. switch your application scope to "Global"
+1. Switch your application scope to "Global"

-2. create a new update set in the global application scope, so you can capture and transfer email configuration changes to test and production instances later.
+2. Create a new update set in the global application scope, so you can capture and transfer email configuration changes to test and production instances later.

-Now in the ServiceNow application navigator find the email notifications under "System Notifications -> Email -> Notifications"
+Now, in the ServiceNow application navigator, find the email notifications under "System Notifications -> Email -> Notifications"

 Find and open the incident notification where your organisation wants to measure service experience.
 Generally, service experience is measured when the incident is resolved by a service desk agent.